 Pay attention!
-These are the tweets that can land your ass in jail.
+These are the tweets that can land you in jail.

 Hi everybody.
-We all use Twitter, and we all know about how you get banned from it for a racist comment or otherwising abusing somebody.
+We all use Twitter, and we all know about how you get banned from it for abusing somebody.

-But what do you have to do to get your house raided, ribs broken and then incarcerated and indicted?
+But what do you have to tweet to get your house raided?

 Barrett Brown was indicted on 3rd October 2012.
-But before we have a look at Barrett's (specified indicted) tweets of September 11th, I'll just say this: Barrett has made many worse statements than these on Twitter, and in general I have likewise seen many worse tweets from other people, some of whom have sent abusive tweets to Barrett himself.
+But before we have a look at Barrett's (specified indicted) tweets of September 11th, I'll just say tjhat Barrett has made many worse statements than these on Twitter, and in general I have likewise seen many worse nonsense from other people, the rest of you that is, some of whom have sent abusive tweets to Barrett himself.

 What is presented in Barrett's indictment (see it here) is a conflation of evidence from social media.
 Therefore, Barrett Brown is not being charged for one specific message but for a cumulative raft of messages.
 This as far as I can see is pretty unusual.